Chester/Haddam, ~ 4 miles

-A funny thing happened after “publishing” my post describing my experience hiking with Rob Butterworth along the Cockaponset Trail.
+A funny thing happened after “publishing” the page describing my experience hiking with Rob Butterworth along the Cockaponset Trail.
 It turns out that the esteemed Mr. Butterworth has a kajillion friends who have a strong interest in him and/or his trail(s).
-Five comments on a trail post?!
-I think I’ll be hiking with Rob more in the future… Not that Blog Comments would be my only reason for doing so.
+I receive so much positive feedback from it… I think I’ll be hiking with Rob more in the future…

-No. In fact, not only did I thoroughly enjoy my time in the woods with Rob, I’ve since made a few more contacts heavily involved with the Connecticut Forest and Parks Association (including the Executive Director) and the CT DEP.
-And, as it turns out, they seem to like my little blog here so I guess I’ll keep it going.
+No. In fact, not only did I thoroughly enjoy my time in the woods with Rob, I’ve since made a few more contacts heavily involved with the Connecticut Forest and Parks Association (including the Executive Director) and the CT DEEP.
+And, as it turns out, they seem to like my little website here so I guess I’ll keep it going.

 And speaking of keeping things going, after Rob and I hiked 7.4 miles south on the Cockaponset, we had to return to our cars somehow.
 And there is no better way to do so other than the four side trails that parallel the main trail for much of the trek.
 The return trip does require a bit of backtracking on the Cockaponset, but since Rob and I (okay, mainly Rob) cleared the path down – he being the slightly obsessive trail maintainer/manager – those repeat sections were like a pristine, stick-free brand new path!

 Well, at least there was no need to bend over and pick up sticks on those blissful sections.
 Let’s get to it.